24/7 Support Line - Call Now

 • Prescription Misuse: Many individuals initially get Xanax (alprazolam) through a prescription but misuse it by taking higher doses than prescribed or using it for longer than directed, according to a study published by the National Library of Medicine.

-• Recreational Use: Some people, especially the ones with a history of substance abuse use Xanax recreationally to get high.
+• Recreational Use: Some people, especially those with a history of substance abuse, use Xanax recreationally to get high.
 Recreational use leads to addiction, requiring larger doses to get high again and again.

 • Co-occurring Mental Health Disorders: Individuals with anxiety, depression, or other mental health conditions turn to Xanax for relief, according to Tzu-Ting Chen, Chih-Hung Ko, and Shao-Tsu Chen in their study published in the Journal of the Formosan Medical Association.
 The relief effects of Xanax lead to addiction, especially if mental health disorders are not managed through therapy or other treatment options.